 - If the faulty-timer expires, the backup considers the primary faulty and triggers a view change.
-When triggering a view change, a correct node will no longer participate in the protocol for the current view. - We leave out the details regarding for what timespan to set the faulty-timer.
-This is a trade-off between patience and efficiency. - During a view change, the protocol has to guarantee that requests that have already been executed by some correct nodes will not be executed with the different sequence numbers by other correct nodes. - How can we guarantee that this happens?
+When triggering a view change, a correct node will no longer participate in the protocol for the current view. - We leave out the details regarding for what timespan to set the faultytimer.
+This is a patience trade-off (more patience: slower turnover if the primary is byzantine; less patience: risk of prematurely firing view changes). - During a view change, the protocol has to guarantee that requests that have already been executed by some correct nodes will not be executed with the different sequence numbers by other correct nodes. - How can we guarantee that this happens?